Armani-T/Caesium/README.md

 ### Starting the Prompt

-As of now there are 2 ways to start the Caesium prompt:
+As of now, there are 2 ways to start the Caesium prompt:
 - Running `./caesium.sh` on `bash`  from the project's  root directory.
 - Running `python caesium.py` from the project's  root directory.